Fix Voice Cracking When Singing [5 Hacks]

 Voice cracking is a sign of imbalance in your vocal technique, whether it’s a shift in resonance, or a physical break between the two halves or your vocal mechanism, the TA and CT muscles – or potentially the soft palate too.
 Learning how to sing without your voice cracking is the holy grail of vocal technique, and can be achieved with time, practice and perseverance.
 Remember, your singing voice is only ever going to be as strong as the foundation you have built it upon, so make sure you are setting up a strong foundation and supporting your voice so that you’re not lacking adduction and power in your high range.

 These hacks will not only help you connect chest and head voice, they will also train consistency and control into your voice so that you are in charge of your voice every time you sing, and nothing is left up to chance!
-A great place to start is the free foundations 101 singing course available at Bohemian Vocal Studio which will show you how to set up a rock solid vocal foundation so that you are strong, prepared and consistent every time you sing.
-When you’re ready to take your voice to the next level with professional voice coaching you’re welcome to book a Skype Lesson with me and we’ll get started extending your range and fixing those annoying voice cracks in singing once and for all!
+A great place to start is the free Mix Voice singing lesson which will show you how to set up a rock solid vocal foundation so that you are strong, prepared and consistent every time you sing.
+Are you ready to fix annoying voice cracks and remove tension from your singing once and for all?
+You can get started today with the Foundation 101 singing course.

 If you have any questions about fixing voice cracks in singing, feel free to leave any feedback or questions below!